tech-shamp/mining-info/README.md

-# mining-info
+# Mining Rig Config by Broughtly

-Mining config for Broughtly Nicehash Mining Team
+Mining config by Broughtly for Nicehash Mining Team